UPPMAX/UPPMAX-documentation/docs/cluster_guides/snowy.md

 ## Very Long jobs

 If you have very long jobs that require more than 10 days of CPU-time.
 We recommend using Snowy.
-But in order for our job to successfully run for severay weeks you should implement the following;
+But in order for our job to successfully run for several weeks you should implement the following;

 - Use only local disk for your job.
 Copy all input and data files needed to **$SNIC\_TMP** at the start of your job and at the end, copy all output back to your project directory.
 - Book a full node with the Slurm flags **\-p node** (you won't be able to submit these jobs in the core partition).